What is a teacup puppy?

 Our puppies vary in age, but must be at least 8 weeks old before arriving

 in our care.
-However, it is not unusual for a teacup puppy to arrive a few weeks or months later than the rest, since nursing may take a bit longer.
+However, it is not unusual for a teacup puppy to arrive a few weeks or months later than the rest, since nursing from mom may take a bit longer.

 Most puppies are ready to go after being checked by a